CGI-FR/PIMO/README.md

                   onError: "reject"
   ```

-  - `default` set the default value to use when an error occurs, if not specified the `null` value is the default
+  - `default` set the default value to use when an error occurs, if not set `null` value is the default

   ```yaml
             - name: "begin"